iwebhost4u/terraform-aws-asg-spot-instances/README.md

 # terraform-aws-asg-spot-instances

-Terraform AWS Setup
-This repository contains a Terraform configuration for setting up an AWS infrastructure with an autoscaling group, load balancer, security group, and ACM certificate using a self-signed TLS certificate.

-Certainly!
-Below is the guide formatted for a GitHub README file.

----

-# Terraform AWS Setup

 This repository contains a Terraform configuration for setting up an AWS infrastructure with an autoscaling group, load balancer, security group, and ACM certificate using a self-signed TLS certificate.

 ## Prerequisites